 Military personnel often endure great stress and hardship in the name of protecting the country and all it represents.
 Sadly, this stress can often lead to alcohol abuse and even addiction.
-While the National Institute on Drug Abuse reports that the use of illicit drugs like cocaine and methamphetamine is less common in people in the military when compared to civilians, the abuse of alcohol and prescription drugs is widespread, and this problem seems to be intensifying each year.
+While the National Institute on Drug Abuse reports that the use of illicit drugs like cocaine and methamphetamine are less common in active-duty military members when compared to civilians, the abuse of alcohol and prescription drugs is still widespread, and this problem seems to be intensifying each year.
 Military rehab centers are designed to help people like this, allowing them to go on to lead fulfilling, productive lives free of substance abuse.

 Addictions begin with substance use and abuse, and there are a number of reasons why people in the military might choose to use these substances, including:

 - The stress of battle.
 The horrors of warfare and the memories of war can impact the psyche of an individual.
 Many soldiers will try to “quiet the demons” and mask the pain they feel with the use of alcohol or drugs.

 - The stress of life before battle.
 A career in the military can have unique stresses of its own, just like any job.
 The pressure to perform, to withstand specific physical and mental stresses, and to always be ready for active duty can take a toll.
 Further, just like civilians, past traumas and stressors can play a role in the likelihood to try substances.

 - Separation from loved ones.
 Time away from friends and family during long tours of duty can take an emotional toll on even the strongest individuals.
 In order to cope with the emotional pain, many individuals may self-medicate with alcohol or drugs.